-Governors recognise the expertise that staff build up by managing safeguarding concerns daily and as a result, have the opportunity to contribute to and shape staff training and this policy.
+Trustees recognise the expertise that staff build up by managing safeguarding concerns on a daily basis and as a result, have the opportunity to contribute to and shape staff training and this policy.
 All staff receive safeguarding and child protection training (including online safety) at induction.
 The training is regularly updated and reflects the whole school approach to keeping children safe.
-In addition, staff receive regular, at least annually, safeguarding updates (for example, via email, e-bulletins and staff meetings) to provide them with what they need to keep children safe.
+In addition, staff receive regular, at least annual, safeguarding updates (for example, via email, e-bulletins and staff meetings) to provide them with what they need to keep children safe.